Troop 39 Participation Policy

 If confronted by threats of violence or other forms of bullying from other youth members, Scouts should seek help from their troop leaders.

-Radios, IPOD’s, CD players, cell phones and other electronic equipment are allowed only during transportation to and from events, provided ear/headphones are used, but they are not encouraged.
+Cell phones and other electronic equipment are allowed only during transportation events exceeding 2 hours in length, provided ear/headphones are used, but they are not encouraged.
+Cell phones will be collected and stored for all scouts during all troop outings.
 The Scoutmaster and/or Asst.
 Scoutmasters will provide cell phones should it become necessary for a Scout to phone home during a trip and/or activity.

 Therefore, Troop 39 Scouts should not need a cell phone while participating in any troop activity and/or event.
 Scouts are discouraged from bringing electronics on trips.